Koh Tao Scuba Diving Best Aussie Divers PADI

 PADI introduced regular gauge checks into the confined water and open water sections of the PADI Open Water Course as a result of the release of the above report.

-Random checks are conducted in all training dives and should be a part of any dive conducted by a scuba diver no mater of their experience level.
+Random checks are conducted in all training dives and should be a part of any dive conducted by a scuba diver no matter their experience level.

 It is also recommended that dives are concluded with ample air in reserve and enough air should be in reserve for a safety stop and accent to the surface.